 How exactly does the training work?
 What comes in each kit?
 I’m a teacher, is this something I can use in my classroom?
 Get the answers to these questions and more in In Their Shoes: Frequently Asked Questions.

-In Their Shoes is being used to educate teens about healthy relationships in over 400 communities across the country.
+In Their Shoes is being used to educate teens about healthy relationships in over 900 communities across the country.
 The video below is an example from Iowa State University of how they’re utilizing In Their Shoes with students.

 Public health professionals can also use In Their Shoes: Teens and Dating Violence—Classroom Edition to advance violence prevention efforts in their communities.
 Get ideas for how to use this experiential simulation along with focused public health questions in Public Health and In Their Shoes.